2017-fall-os/tokenizer-lab-f17-ralvarez14/tokenizer/README.md

-I help Ana lastName to organaize ideas for the tokenizer.
+I help Ana Garcia to organaize ideas for the tokenizer.

 right now the tokenizer only use the delimiter ' ' this is because if I where to use a char variable to tell the delimiter, then the iteration would not recognize the delimiter.